-In one of its special reports: The News Industry, July 9th 2011, The Economist of London look critically at the future of print media (the newspaper), it observed that the internet, especially, the social media (Blogs, Twitter, Facebook, Google, etc.) has revolutionarised news as we knew it, and warns that more changes are in the offing.
+In one of its special reports: The News Industry, July 9th 2011, The Economist of London look critically at the future of print media (newspaper).
+It observed that the internet, especially, the social media (Blogs, Twitter, Facebook, Google, etc.) has revolutionarised news as we knew it, and warns that more changes are in the offing.
 The survey observed that there is a gradual decline in the news paper business in the developed parts of the world, while emerging countries such as India, China, Brazil, and South Africa are experience growth in the sector.
 This, the special report observed, is partially because of the penetration of the internet and economic growth.
-While developed countries economies are passing through tumultuous period, those of the emerging countries are prospering, while the use of internet is high in the developed countries, it is lower in the emerging world.
-The internet revolution has also a propound effect on advertisement revenue, the most important source of funds for most papers, by reducing the amount of advert revenue that is going to print media as it directed some of it towards internet advertisement.
-To quote the words of the survey, “Clearly something dramatic has happened to the news business.
+While developed countries economies are passing through tumultuous period, those of the emerging countries are prospering.
+While the use of internet is high in the developed countries, it is lower in the emerging world.
+The internet revolution has also had a propound effect on advertisement revenue, the most important source of funds for most papers, by reducing the amount of advert revenue that is going to print media; as more of advertising moves in the direction of internet advertisement.
+To quote the words of the Survey, “Clearly something dramatic has happened to the news business.
 That something is, of course, the internet, which has disrupted this industry just as it has disrupted so many others.
 By undermining advertising revenue, making news reports a commodity and blurring the boundaries between previously distinct news organizations, the internet has upended newspapers’ traditional business model.”

-Though Nigeria media industry falls under the emerging economies, who are experiencing high economic growth, the industry will no doubt be affected by the internet revolution, in fact this has already been happening.
-The increase in the total number of online media such as Gamji, Sahara reporters, Nigerian village square, and others like Nigerians in America is a pointer to this trend, not to mention the hundreds of blogging sites that appear on the horizon.
-Recently, Nigeria was ranked among the top five countries with dominance in internet usage by means of mobile devises; this is another indication of the many threats internet can bring to the Nigerian newspaper industry.
+Though Nigeria media industry falls under the emerging economies group, who are experiencing high economic growth, the industry will no doubt be affected by the internet revolution, in fact this is happening as we discuss.
+The increase in the number of online media such as Gamji, Sahara reporters, Nigerian village square, and others like Nigerians in America is a pointer to this trend, not to mention the hundreds of blogging sites that appear on the horizon.
+Recently, Nigeria was ranked among the top five countries with dominance in internet usage by means of mobile devises.
+This is another indication of the many threats internet can bring to the Nigerian newspaper industry.
 As the power supply improves and major telecommunication companies in Nigeria made the promised infrastructural investment to boost internet access, the percentage of Nigerians with access to the internet will jump making Nigeria to follow in the examples of China and India.
 With this scenario taking place, local internet giants will spring up in Nigeria, like is currently happening in China, India, and Russia; making the migration of advert to internet more prominent.
 TV, radio and out door advert have, for many years, been the major competitor to the print media in term of advert generation, and looking at demography and socio-economic set up of Nigeria, they will continue to be in the foreseeable future.
 The fact that about two third of Nigerian newspapers income is coming from advertising will continue to make soliciting for advert highly competitive and unethical practices in order to get advert the order of the day.